briandipalma/custom-elements-hack-day/README.md

 The first argument to the `document.registerElement` method is the name of the Custom Element.
 Custom Element names must contain a hyphen.
 This is to prevent name clashes between future browser element names and Custom Elements.
 The second argument is the element registration object.
 Use it to specify the `prototype` of the Custom Element and what native element your Custom Element extends if it extends one.

+### Wait, I can extend native elements? ###

+Yes you can and it's quite trivial.
+There are a few changes required to the definition, registration and usage of the Custom Element though.

+First you must extend the DOM element you wish to sub-type instead of the generic `HTMLElement`.